A UX Case Study

 Regardless, users arrive at a final check-in (Screen 3).
 Checking in activates the MoviePass card for a ticket purchase.
 On the confirmation page (Screen 4), users can cancel their current check-in and select another showing (Screen 5).

-Having identified pain points and user needs in the discovery phase, we sketched out new designs.
+Having identified pain points and user needs in the discovery phase, I sketched out new designs.
+The focus here was on fleshing out the new IA and high-level flow.

 New user flow